TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?: Analysis and Results

 \subsubsection{Stellar mass, radius, and age}

-We used Mesa Isochrones and Stellar Tracks (MIST) models \citep{mist1, mist2, mist3} through {\tt EXOFASTv2} \citep{eastman2019} to estimate the age and radius of the host star, illustrated in Figure~\ref{fig:toi2155_sed_mist}. {\tt EXOFASTv2} uses a Differential Evolution Markov Chain Monte Carlo (MCMC) method to jointly fit a suite of parameters to a star or exoplanet system.
-To create a SED model for the star and to assess its age, we establish a set of priors for the MCMC fit.
+We estimated the stellar properties of TOI-2155 using two complementary approaches: (1) a global fit with MESA Isochrones and Stellar Tracks (MIST) models \citep{mist1, mist2, mist3} implemented in {\tt EXOFASTv2} \citep{eastman2019}, and (2) an independent empirical spectral energy distribution (SED) analysis.
+We adopt the EXOFASTv2 solution as the primary result, with the empirical SED analysis used as an independent validation. {\tt EXOFASTv2} uses a Differential Evolution Markov Chain Monte Carlo (MCMC) method to jointly fit a suite of parameters to a star or exoplanet system.
+To create a spectral energy distribution (SED) model for the star and to assess its age, we establish a set of priors for the MCMC fit.
 We used our spectroscopic measurements of [Fe/H] and $T_{\rm eff}$ and parallax measurements from \textit{Gaia} (with the zero-point offset accounted for \citep{dr3_correction} to define Gaussian priors.
 We impose an upper limit with uniform priors for the $A_V$ extinction taken from \cite{Schlegel:1998}.
 We use the \textit{Gaia} $G$, \textit{Gaia} $Bp$, \textit{Gaia} $Rp$, $B$, $V$, $J$, $H$, $Ks$, and WISE $W1$, $W2$, and $W3$ photometry bands to construct the SED model.
-The SED photometry values are given in Table \ref{mags}.
+The TESS magnitude was not included in the SED fits because it was not required, given the available broadband photometry.
+The SED photometry values are given in Table \ref{tab:toi2155_stellar_params}.
 Using {\tt EXOFASTv2}, we estimate the Age $= 3.2^{+1.9}_{-0.93}$\,Gyr and the radius of the host star $R_\star =1.705^{+0.066}_{-0.064}\,\mathrm{R_\odot}$.
+These {\tt EXOFASTv2} values are adopted throughout this work. \changeblue{Figure~\ref{fig:mist_isochrone} shows the location of TOI-2155 in the $T_{\rm eff}$--luminosity plane, together with MIST isochrones at 1, 3, and 5 Gyr.
+The star lies between the 3 and 5 Gyr isochrones, consistent with the inferred age of $3.2^{+1.9}_{-0.9}$ Gyr.}